ianmaclarty/amulet/README.md

 Amulet is a Lua game engine by [Ian MacLarty](http://ianmaclarty.com).

-**NOTE**: Amulet is not ready yet, but am initial release is planned for the end of 2015.
+**NOTE**: Amulet is not ready yet, but a initial release is planned for the end of 2015.

 Here's what Hello World looks like in Amulet: